-ERP Testing is having lot of risks and complexities compared to any software/product testing.
-Also, managing the quality metrics in ERP implementation projects requires lot of attention and dedicated efforts as a “team” from the multiple stakeholders.
+ERP Testing is having a lot of risks and complexities compared to any software/product testing.
+Also, managing the quality metrics in ERP implementation projects requires a lot of attention and dedicated efforts as a “team” from the multiple stakeholders.

-Testing professionals needs to understand the difference between the quality of the product and the quality of implementation.
+Testing professionals need to understand the difference between the quality of the product and the quality of implementation.
 ERP testing requires trusted sponsorship on time and budget from the management and the customers.
-Testing should be done by the ERP expert team and should not be allocated to inexperienced team for any reason.
+Testing should be done by the ERP expert team and should not be allocated to an inexperienced team for any reason.

-It is very important to use the universally proven right process, methodologies, approaches and automated tools.
+It is very important to use the universally proven right process, methodologies, approaches, and automated tools.
 We should not assume that “automation” completely replaces the “manual” testing, but should not compromise on using the required testing infrastructure and framework.
 Don’t underestimate the time required for collecting live real data from the customers.